antonycj/Homepage/README.md

-# A. David Jackson - Portfolio
+# David Jackson - Portfolio
-Hi, I’m David Jackson, a data analyst and researcher with a background in political science and quantitative methods.
-I use Python, R, stata and statistical modeling to turn complex data into clear, actionable insights.
+Hi, I’m David Jackson, a epidemiological data analyst on the HIV surveillance team for the Office of Epidemiology in the Missouri Department of Health and Senior Services.
+I have an educational background in political science and data science.
+I use Python, R, stata, SAS, and statistical modeling to turn complex data into clear, actionable insights.

 ### Projects
 ### [Vote Choice and Personal Characteristics Analysis](https://github.com/antonycj/Candidate-Perception-and-Vote-Choice/)